UmeanNever/CommentAnalysis/README.md

 ### Requirements:

-+Python 2.7.12
++ Python 2.7.12
-+Django 1.10
++ Django 1.10
-+Python package:
++ Python package:
-..+snownlp
-..+numpy
-..+jieba
-..+genism
+..+ snownlp
+..+ numpy
+..+ jieba
+..+ genism

 ### Recommended but not necessary:

-+Anaconda 4.1.1 32-bit, which includes the proper Python and Django version +Pycharm IDE, which is convenient to run Django.
++ Anaconda 4.1.1 32-bit, which includes the proper Python and Django version
++ Pycharm IDE, which is convenient to run Django.

 ### How To Run
 After you configure the environment, go to the directory of _\DjangoCodes\CommentAnalysis_ and open the command line there.
 Input the followings: